owhite/balancing-robot-notes/DOCS/CAN.md

 # Intro
-## CAN POS/VEL, Telemetry, and Scheduling — Project Synopsis
+## CAN POS/VEL, Telemetry, and Scheduling — System Goals
+- System Goals (Teensy 4.0 “brain” + ESCs over CAN)
+- Note: the ESC in this case uses firmware called "MESC"
+- Deterministic control at 1 kHz on Teensy.
+- Low-jitter I/O: CAN setpoints and fast encoder feedback for balancing.
+- Separation of concerns: control-plane (fast) vs telemetry-plane (slow).
 - Goal: (Teensy 4.0 “brain board” & ESCs over CAN)
 - Deterministic control at 1 kHz on Teensy.
 - Low-jitter I/O: CAN setpoints and fast encoder feedback for balancing.
-- Implement: control-plane (fast) vs telemetry-plane (slow).

 ## Control plane
 - Control-plane (fast, 500–1000 Hz).